rrshaban/keyplusplus/README.md

 Other programming languages, they don't want you to win.
 That's why we're bringing you :key:++, the key to more success.

+They don't want you to code your way to more success.
+We do.
+They don't want you to code with 🔥emoji.
+We do.
+They don't want you always have another one.
+We do.

+And guess what?
+We've changed – a lot.

 ![:key:++](https://i.ytimg.com/vi/GNtRgxJJyVw/maxresdefault.jpg)

+Welcome to 🔑++, the best programming language around.

 ## Hello World
 ```